Description

 History

-In around 1000 A.D., a delicious sheep’s milk cheese was produced on the plateau that gives Asiago PDO its name, also known as the Altopiano dei Sette Comuni (The Plateau of the Seven Municipalities).
-In around the XVI century, sheep were replaced by bovine, whose milk gave birth to the dairy technique that is still used in the Malghe region today.
-D’Allevo is the oldest type of Asiago cheese, whereas production of the Pressato version only began in the 1920s, which is ripened for a shorter period of time.
+In around AD 1000, a tasty sheep’s milk cheese was produced on the plateau that gives the product its name, also known as the Altopiano dei Sette Comuni.
+In around the 16th century, sheep were replaced by cows.
+The processing of cow’s milk gave rise to the cheese-making technique that is still used by mountain farms today.
+The oldest type of Asiago cheese is the mature variety, whereas production of the fresh variety only began during the 1920s.

 Gastronomy

-Asiago PDO Pressato must be eaten within 10 days of purchase.
-Asiago PDO D’Allevo can be kept for up to a month.
-A wedge of Asiago PDO should be wrapped in cling film and kept at a temperature of 8-9°C. Asiago PDO Pressato can be diced and served as nibbles, or as an ingredient in sandwiches, salads, baked pasta, and pizza toppings.
-Asiago PDO d’Allevo is best served with fresh fruit at the end of a meal, or used in recipes to give them more “character” and a decisive taste.
-The Vecchio (aged) and Stravecchio (very aged) versions can be grated.
+Asiago PDO Fresco must be eaten within 10 days of purchase, whereas Asiago PDO Stagionato can be kept for up to one month.
+Sliced Asiago PDO should be wrapped in cling film and kept at a temperature of 8-9 °C. Asiago PDO Fresco can be eaten diced, with an aperitif or in salads, sandwiches, baked pasta and as a gourmet pizza topping.
+Asiago PDO Stagionato is best served with dried fruit at the end of a meal, or added to dishes to which you want to give more character and a decisive taste.

 Distinctive Features